droundy/bridge-cards/README.md

 This crate provides two data types, `Card` and `Cards` to represent cards in a card game.
-It is notable in that the size of these objects are 8 and 64 bits respectively, so they're pretty compact.
+It is notable in that the size of these objects are 8 and 64 bits respectively, so they're pretty compact, and set operations are pretty fast..